 Rocca stood and took careful aim.
-One clean shot, and then relief until the next final moments.
+One clean shot would bring Kwame relief until their next Final Moments.

 “It’s for good this time, brother.”

-Rocca hesitated, and peered at Kwame over his weapon.
+Rocca stopped and stared at Kwame over his weapon.
 “What?”

 “What are you doing, are you crazy‽” Courage pulled Rocca’s weapon down with both hands.
 “You can’t just kill him!
-We have to try and help him!”
+We have to try and help him and my sister!”

-Rocca tossed his gun aside went down again, scooping up Kwame’s hand in his, squeezing it tightly.
+Rocca tossed his gun aside and took a knee, scooping up Kwame’s hand in his, squeezing it tightly.
 “I can still get you home.
 You don’t have to leave me.
 You don’t understand what you’re doing.”

-“You’re right,” replied Kwame, struggling but managing to hold his other bloodied hand over Rocca’s.
-“I don’t understand.
-I don’t understand anything here.
+“You’re right,” replied Kwame, struggling to hold his other bloodied hand over Rocca’s.
+“I don’t understand anything here.
 I’m not like you, Rocca, I’m not…touched.
-I don’t belong here.
-You saved me once, and for that mercy I’m forever grateful, but my time has come and gone, and I’m already late for whatever comes next.”
+I don’t belong here, and I’m already late for what comes next.”